-Problem Statement 3: As found in the Organizational Health Inventory, problem solving adequacy is our number one improvement priority.
-Root Cause: Systems need to be established to solve problems, stay solved, and the problem solving process strengthened as a result of problems.
+Problem Statement 3: As found in Organizational Health Inventory, resource utilization is our number one improvement priority.
+Root Cause: Systems need to be established to enlarge leadership capacity and to ensure collective and individual talents are being utilized effectively and ongoingly to minimize stress and strain.

-Problem Statement 4: Students have limited opportunities to get involved in the school community and to have their needs met.
-Root Cause: Lamar has seen an increase in economically disadvantaged students than in the years past.
-We currently have 51.1% economically disadvantaged students.
+Problem Statement 4: Lamar has seen an increase in economically disadvantaged students than in the years past.
+We currently have 48.8 economically disadvantaged students.
+Root Cause: Students may feel they have few opportunities to get involved in the school community and have their needs met.